 Question: "What does it mean that Jesus is the Lord of the Sabbath?"

-As such, Jesus was proclaiming to the world, especially to the legalistic Pharisees, that He was greater than the law and above the laws of the Mosaic Covenant because, as God in flesh, He is the Author of those laws.
-Unable to keep the Law, however, the Pharisees had instituted a complex and confusing system of Sabbath laws of their own which were oppressive and legalistic.
-They had set up strict laws regarding how to observe the Sabbath which included thirty-nine categories of forbidden activities.
+As such, Jesus was proclaiming to the world, especially to the legalistic Pharisees, that He was greater than the Law and above the laws of the Mosaic Covenant because, as God in flesh, He is the Author of those laws.
+Unable to keep the Law, however, the Pharisees had instituted a complex and confusing system of Sabbath laws of their own that was oppressive and legalistic.
+They had set up strict laws regarding how to observe the Sabbath, which included 39 categories of forbidden activities.
 In essence, these religious leaders had made themselves lords of the Sabbath, thus making themselves lords over the people.

 As Creator, Christ was the original Lord of the Sabbath (John 1:3; Hebrews 1:10).
 He had the authority to overrule the Pharisees’ traditions and regulations because He had created the Sabbath—and the Creator is always greater than the creation.
 Furthermore, Jesus claimed the authority to correctly interpret the meaning of the Sabbath and all the laws pertaining to it.
 Because Jesus is Lord of the Sabbath, He is free to do on it and with it whatever He pleases.